SecretFoundation/docs/docs/node-guides/migrate-a-validator.md

 Please make sure you [backup your validator](backup/backup-a-validator.md) before you migrate it.
 Do not forget!

+The new node must be at a greater block-height than the old node before moving the key, or you will double-sign blocks!

 ### 1. [Run a new full node](run-full-node-mainnet.md) on a new machine.

 ### 2. Confirm you have the recovery seed phrase information for the active key running on the old machine